detiuaveiro/assignment-2---bingo-25/README.md

 3. The first message sent to the playing area from any client should be a CertMessage which includes a RegisterMessage, the signature of the RegisterMessage using the private key of the citizen card and the certificate of the citizen card.
 4. In every message exchange there should be the following:
    - The person which creates a message should sign it.
-   - The person which recieves a message should validate its signature.
+   - The person which receives a message should validate its signature.
-   - The person which detects an anomaly should inform the caller which should procede with the disqualification of the person related to the anomaly.
+   - The person which detects an anomaly should inform the caller which should procede with the disqualification of the person related with the anomaly.
    - If the anomaly comes from the playing area or the caller the game is aborted.

 ## Conclusion